Uncover (song)

 "Uncover" is a song by Swedish singer Zara Larsson.
 It was released on 21 January 2013 as the lead single from her debut extended play, Introducing (2013).
 It was written by Marcus Sepehrmanesh, Robert Habolin and Gavin Jones and produced by Habolin.
-It topped the Sverigetopplistan, the official Swedish Singles Chart, on 22 February 2013, giving Larsson her young career's first chart-topper.
-The single also reached number one in Norway as well.
-In July 2013, the song was certified 6× Platinum in Sweden by Universal Music Sweden.
+The track topped the Sverigetopplistan, the official Swedish Singles Chart, on 22 February 2013, giving Larsson her first chart-topper.
+It also reached number one in Norway as well.

+It also reached number one in Norway as well.
+Likewise, the single entered in new national territories for the first time, becoming Larsson's first international hit, and reached top ten, including in Belgium, France, Luxembourg and Switzerland, top twenty in Slovakia and in a lesser extent, top thirty in Spanish.
+It being certified gold in France and Belgium, then platinum in Switzerland and Denmark.

+In July 2013, "Uncover" was certified 6× Platinum in Sweden by Universal Music Sweden.

-"Uncover" was rerecorded in 2014 and featured on Larsson's debut studio album, 1 (2014), as well as on her third extended play of the same name (2015).
+"Uncover" was re-recorded in 2014 and featured on Larsson's debut studio album, 1 (2014), the original version was released on her third and debut international extended play of the same name in 2015.